CARE Remains Open 24hrs

 - Any visitor invited into the hospital must maintain a minimum distance of 1.5mtrs from other individuals.

 - All hospital paperwork will be administered digitally; physical paper forms, receipts, discharge notes, etc. are temporarily unavailable.

-- We are prohibiting all unnecessary visitors into the building, including visitation of hospitalised patients.
+- We are prohibiting all unnecessary visitors into the building, including for consultations or visitation of hospitalised patients.

 - Visitors are requested and expected to exercise a high standard of personal hygiene, such as sneeze/cough etiquette, handwashing, etc.

-- We prefer touch-free payments, either via contactless credit/debit card or by electronic bank transfer.
+- We accept touch-free payments only, either via credit/debit card over the phone or by electronic bank transfer.
 We cannot accept cash payments.

 - Clients are asked to wait outside when their physical presence is not deemed essential by hospital staff.